Installment loans: What they are and how they work

 Buy-now, pay-later loans

-You might have come across a buy-now, pay-later loan—also known as point-of-sale financing—while shopping.
+You might have come across a buy-now, pay-later, or BNPL, loan while shopping.
 Some retailers offer the option at checkout.
-Buy-now, pay-later loans let you spread out your payments over a few installments, instead of paying for what you purchase right away.
+Buy-now, pay-later loans—also known as point-of-sale financing—let you spread out your payments over a few installments instead of paying for what you purchase right away.
 The repayment schedule can range from a few weeks to multiple years, depending on the retailer and purchase.

 Like all types of credit, an installment loan comes with pros and cons.
 And whether it’s the right choice for you depends on your specific situation.
 Here are some points to consider: